code-423n4/2023-03-asymmetry/README.md

 ## Scoping Details
 ```
 - If you have a public code repo, please share it here:
-- How many contracts are in scope?:
+- How many contracts are in scope?:   6
-- Total SLoC for these contracts?:
+- Total SLoC for these contracts?:  933
-- How many external imports are there?:
+- How many external imports are there?:  12
-- How many separate interfaces and struct definitions are there for the contracts within scope?:
+- How many separate interfaces and struct definitions are there for the contracts within scope?:  12
-- Does most of your code generally use composition or inheritance?:
+- Does most of your code generally use composition or inheritance?:   inheritance
-- How many external calls?:
+- How many external calls?:   27
-- What is the overall line coverage percentage provided by your tests?:
+- What is the overall line coverage percentage provided by your tests?:  92
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:
+- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:   False
 - Please describe required context:
-- Does it use an oracle?:
+- Does it use an oracle?:  No
-- Does the token conform to the ERC20 standard?:
+- Does the token conform to the ERC20 standard?:  Yes
 - Are there any novel or unique curve logic or mathematical models?:
 - Does it use a timelock function?:
 - Is it an NFT?:
-- Does it have an AMM?:
+- Does it have an AMM?:   Yes
-- Is it a fork of a popular project?:
+- Is it a fork of a popular project?:   False
 - Does it use rollups?:
 - Is it multi-chain?:
-- Does it use a side-chain?:
+- Does it use a side-chain?: False
 ```

 # Tests